Grace Stordy: Club career

 In 2018, she began playing with Calgary Foothills WFC in the semi-pro United Women's Soccer.
 She made her debut on May 25, 2018, scoring in her first career match against Real Salt Lake Women on an end-to-end goal.
 In 2018, she was named to the All-UWS Second Team, and in 2019, she was named to the All-UWS Third Team.

 In 2023, she returned to the Calgary Foothills.
 In June 2023, she was named the CTV News Calgary Athlete of the Week.
 At the end of the season, she was named the 2023 West Conference Defensive Player of the Year, West Conference MVP, and named to the All-UWS First Team.

 After not being selected in 2024 NWSL Draft, she signed with Portuguese Campeonato Nacional Feminino club Braga in February 2024.

 She then subsequently returned to the Calgary Foothills for the 2024 season.

 In November 2025, she signed with Northern Super League club Calgary Wild FC for the 2025 season.
 On April 16, 2025, she started in the league's inaugural game, a 1-0 loss to Vancouver Rise FC.
 On October 11, 2025, she scored her first professional goal in a 3-1 victory over Halifax Tides FC.
+On January 26, 2026, it was announced that she had signed a contract extension to keep her with the Wild for a further two seasons.